Restore and Updating

 ## ⚡ **2.
 Restore via Type-C Cable**

-✅ Shows progress on screen
+✅ Visual Feedback: Shows real-time progress right on your PC screen.

 ---